 LOUISVILLE, Ky. — Good morning and happy Friday!

-Here are some top stories around Kentuckiana for July 23, 2021.
+Here are some top stories from around Kentuckiana for Sept.
+17, 2021.

 MORE LOCAL HEADLINES